 And be sure to take exams that are accurate to the real GRE.
 The most reliable practice comes from ETS itself.
 You can get two official practice GREs for free from ETS’s Powerprep II website.
 I also recommend the GRE Official Guide, which has an additional four practice exams.

-As part of Magoosh’s GRE product, we offer a score calculator to help you predict your test day GRE score.
+As part of Magoosh’s GRE product, we offer an online GRE score calculator to help you predict your test day score.
 Using customer data, we’ve been able to build a system that predicts your score even more accurately than GRE raw score conversion or AWA rubrics.

 Not surprisingly, there’s a very high correlation between students’ performances on Magoosh and their actual scores.
 This correlation is the primary basis for the GRE score predictions we give to our users.
 We also do additional analysis on the number and difficulty of the questions answered, for even greater accuracy.